-- Before you receive a new student: - O Prepare a list of your class rules and routines and post the class schedule. - O Prepare a new student folder with information for parents and guardians. - O Maintain a supply of materials for students. - O Prepare a "get-to-know-you" activity when a new student arrives.
+- information for parents and guardians. - Maintain a supply of materials for students. - Prepare a "get-to-know-you" activity when a new student arrives.

-NCHE "Classrooms with Revolving Doors: Recommended Practices for Elementary Teachers of At-Risk and Highly Mobile Students"
+NCHE Classrooms with Revolving Doors: Recommended Practices for Elementary Teachers of At-Risk and Highly Mobile Students17